 “I receive my work directly from my coworkers, not through management.”

-The office the day that layoffs were announced was, workers said, a bit of a zoo.
+The day that layoffs were announced, the office was a bit of a zoo, workers said.
 Extra security guards roamed the premises.
 Workers huddled and cried in the hallways.
 In at least one case, a manager learned directly from a worker that the worker was being laid off, rather than the other way around.

 “Matthew [Lau] responded, ‘No.’” Hussain recalled.